CalvinChan1/ClickGames/README.md

 # ClickGames
-Addicting/annoying little click-game made while playing around with React.js
+Annoying little game made with React.js.
+Made this to learn React.js